Why is this plea urgent?

 This is not a compilation of advice on how to be the ideal, saintly, and extremely successful Pastor.
 I am not qualified to give that advice.

 This is a delineation of what I deem to be simple necessities, for pastors must not block, (and they must strive to prevent from being blocked under their roof), the channels of grace through which sanctification flows.
-By depriving their flocks of these channels, Pastors deprive them of the grace they will need merely to stand in the days soon to come, thereby becoming the very cause of their downfall in the same degree that a doctor who neglects to vaccinate his patients is the cause of their illness.
+By depriving their flocks of these channels, Pastors deprive them of the grace they will need merely to stand in the days soon to come, thereby becoming the very cause of their downfall in the same degree that a doctor who refuses to treat his patients can be guilty of causing of their illness.
 And so, dear Pastors, strive not to neglect these Twelve Necessities.

 - Do not permit your Church to be dominated by chatter before or after (or, obviously, during) Mass.
 These are times for silence.
 The Eucharist is the “source and summit” of a Catholic’s life; and the prayerful preparation for it as well as the intimate 15 minutes in prayer of thanksgiving spent with His substantial presence is the means by which the graces from it are appropriated.